ptbhatcoder/interview-prep/ideserve/website-questions/README.md

 ## Questions from ideserve.co.in with their solutions
-#### The solutions contains unit tests with the appropriate test cases as well, along with the algorithm
+#### The solutions contains unit tests with the appropriate test cases as well, along with the algorithm.
+Commentss are given in the necessary places.

 ##### List of Questions
 Q.no | Question | Time Complexity | Space Complexity | Solution